visual-framework/design-system/src/docs/brand-overview.md

 The EMBL brand, with its three core elements - logo, typeface and colour set - is designed to make a memorable impression and signal to people what they can expect from the organisation.

+The EMBL Brand is the organisation’s visual identity in print and online.

-Designers and writers at EMBL should be informed of the rules and recommendations for the EMBL brand (see below) and use them in their work.
+Designers and writers at EMBL should be informed of the rules and recommendations below for the EMBL brand and use them in their work.
 They can protect and strengthen the EMBL brand by creating compelling, engaging on-brand content.

-The guidelines do not describe good design or user experience - this is covered extensively elsewhere [https://1stwebdesigner.com/top-10-ux-blogs/] - but rather, they provide an overview of the key branding elements for EMBL and how to use them in context.
+The guidelines do not describe good design or user experience - this is [covered extensively elsewhere](https://1stwebdesigner.com/top-10-ux-blogs/) - but rather, they provide an overview of the key branding elements for EMBL and how to use them in context.

-For questions, including advice and approvals, contact the Design Team Lead: <a href="mailto:design@embl.org">design@embl.org</a>
+For questions, including advice and approvals, contact the Design Team Lead: [design@embl.org](mailto:design@embl.org)

 ## What is corporate design?